-If you wish to make a complaint, please phone or write to our Practice Manager, Mr Andy Dorgan.
-He will take full details of your complaint and decide how best to undertake the investigation.
+If you wish to make a complaint, please phone or write to our Practice Manager, Dianne Kibblewhite.
+She will take full details of your complaint and decide how best to undertake the investigation.

 We think it is important to deal with complaints swiftly so you will normally be offered an appointment for a meeting to discuss matters within seven days.